Picture this: a room. There are four chairs in it.

 Me

-I set the rules.
-ADHD gets a small dose of action, Autism gets a plan and frames.
+I'm the one who sets the rules.
+ADHD gets a bit of action, and Autism gets a plan and some structure.
 Crisis gets closed doors.
-Because I'm sitting on the fourth chair and I decide.
+I'm sitting in the fourth chair, so I'll decide.

 This is an autistic adaptation of ACT.

-Neurotypical metaphors are worth simplifying and translating into structure, maps, and observer perspective.
-Instead of leaves on a river – voices on chairs.
-ADHD, Autism and Crisis each speak in their own voice, and on the fourth chair sits the one who watches and chooses.
-This way, instead of chaos, distance and a map appear.
+Metaphors that are neurotypical are worth simplifying — translating them into structure, maps, and an observer perspective.
+Instead of leaves on a river, there are voices on chairs.
+ADHD, Autism, and Crisis each have their own thing going on, and on the fourth chair sits the one who watches and chooses.
+This way, instead of chaos, distance and a map emerge.
+The narrative shifts from ‘I am a contradiction’ to ‘I experience conflicting parts — and I am the one choosing.’